 How do you do this?
 Go out with friends more.
 For sure, they will have friends that you do not know.
 It always helps to meet new people.
 Then there’s online dating sites.
 While not everyone is into these sites, they’re perfect for people who do not have much free time on their hands (like you presumably).
 I’m not saying that you should jump at date invites immediately, but the idea is to simply open up more doors to meet new people.
-With online dating sites, you can get to meet individuals who you might not meet otherwise.
+With totally free dating sites, you can get to meet individuals who you might not meet otherwise.

 2. Set your priorities straight.

 You love your work, right?
 Yet you also cannot discount the fact that you want to have human interaction in the form of dating – that’s why you’re reading this article right now.
 Well let me tell you one thing: you have got to set your priorities straight.
 You need to understand that you cannot have your cake and eat it too.
 You cannot work 24/7 and expect to have a dating life.
 Something has got to give – even temporarily.
 Once you have understood this, you simply need to set aside a bit of your time to “focus” on dating.